MadOne/weishaupt_modbus/README.md

  * You will get a new integration with the same name
  * the sensor entities will be the same than before

-I started to build a structure that finally will allow loading of the modbus structure from a file.
-As a first step, all modbus parameters will be concentrated in the file hpconst.py as a set of object lists.
+All modbus parameters of this integration are concentrated in the file hpconst.py as a set of object lists.
 This allows generic setup of all entities and a more easy completion of messages and entity behavior

 # Weishaupt_modbus